 Remarks Delivered by Sierra Club President Allison Chin

 "Rivers catching on fire in Cleveland and offshore oil platforms spewing millions of gallons of oil onto California beaches were just two of the events that catapulted environmental issues to the fore, helped galvanize a nascent environmental movement and brought Americans together to celebrate the first Earth Day-- held 40 years ago next month.
 Much progress has been made since then in clearing America's air; cleaning up our rivers, lakes, and streams; protecting our lands; and taking the first steps toward casting off our dependence on the dirty fuels of the past and building the clean energy economy of tomorrow.
 But even greater progress remains elusive.

 "We are now on the verge of decisive action to rid ourselves of this reliance on oil and dirty coal, to create millions of new clean energy jobs that will put our economy back on the path to prosperity, and to start tackling the most important environmental challenge we've ever faced--global warming.
 Not surprisingly, however, the forces of dithering, denial, and delay are not giving up without a fight.

-"I'm proud to sign this Declaration today because it's time we declared our independence from polluting special interests and finish the job that we started some 40 years ago."
+"I'm signing this declaration today because it's time we declared our independence from polluting special interests and started finishing the job we started some 40 years ago."